quitesimpleorg/debfetcher/README.md

 debfetcher aims to be distro-agnostic.
 It will not install any dependencies.

 If they are missing, you'll get an error (most likely when starting the app).
-Hence, you will have to ensure yourself that they are installed.
+Hence, you will have to make sure that they are installed.
 The packages debfetcher was tested on bundle some of their dependencies.
 Also, in a typical Linux desktop installation chances are you already have all dependencies installed.